-While there are many similarities between these two streaming services, they also have some important differences.
+Although there is a number of similarities between the two streaming services, they also have some important differences.

-These include variations in DVR capacity, original programming, and the number of screens you can watch TV on at once.
+These include variations in original programming and the number of screens you can watch TV on at once.

-In this article, we will help answer whether YouTube TV or Hulu Live is the better streaming service for cord-cutters.
+In this article, we will help answer whether YouTube TV or Hulu Live is the better live TV streaming service for cord-cutters.

 However, Hulu with Live TV has several add-ons that increase functionality.